Informa Markets US Editorial Policies

-Our authors, editors and writers serve the audience first, foremost and fully.
+However, our authors, editors and writers serve the audience first, foremost and fully.

 Sponsored resources: Sometimes, companies pay us to create educational content that supports their goals.

-UBM has an internal policy on journalistic ethics.
+Informa Markets has an internal policy on journalistic ethics.

 Here are some key points from that document:

-▪ UBM is an ethical company and strives to maintain the highest-possible ethical standards in its journalism – just as it does in all business activities.
+- Informa Markets is an ethical company and strives to maintain the highest-possible ethical standards in its journalism – just as it does in all business activities.

 - Under no circumstances should journalists bribe public officials or private professionals for information.
 This is illegal in most jurisdictions.

-▪ We compete ferociously with our rivals, but we are open and fair.
+- We compete ferociously with our rivals, but we are open and fair.
 If journalists use material published by competitors, they attribute it.

-UBM staff aren’t the only ones who put content on our sites, of course; we invite the community we serve to contribute.
+Informa Markets staff aren’t the only ones who put content on our sites, of course; we invite the community we serve to contribute.
 In fact, user comments, forums, and the like are a key part of keeping content balanced.
 If we get something wrong, you can go ahead and correct it or provide another point of view.

 .
-This document doesn’t replace those terms, but it's a good spot to elaborate and call out a few main points and expectations.
+This document doesn’t replace those terms, but it is a good spot to elaborate and call out a few main points and expectations.

-4. Nobody should violate patient privacy by revealing personal health information in any kind of contributed content.
+- Nobody should violate patient privacy by revealing personal health information in any kind of contributed content.
 Please be circumspect about revealing any personal health information in any kind of contributed content that might make it possible for a patient to be identified, such as faces.

-5. In some instances, we might pay users to contribute to our sites.
+- In some instances, we might pay users to contribute to our sites.

 Think we’re not?
 We want to hear about it.